 Car Killers: 10 Problems that will Kill your Car Completely

-This list comprises of a list of problems that you should not waste your time and money trying to fix.
-It would be easier to start thinking of how to get another ride.
+This list comprises a list of problems that you should not waste your time and money trying to fix.
+It would be easier to start thinking about how to get another ride.

 The bent frame

 If your car gets hit hard enough by another vehicle or you plow into something at speed, chances are that the frame of the car is going to take a beating.

 Sure, you could take it to a body specialist and cough up ungodly amounts of green, but even then, you aren’t entirely out of the woods.

 Even though the frame may be back to its original shape, it has been compromised and weakened by the strain that was placed on it during the accident and while getting bent back into shape.
 Avoid cars with frame damage folks, there’s just nothing good about them.

 Newer cars may not be as prone to electrical issues as aging models, but that doesn’t mean that modern automobiles are off the hook in the wiring department.
 Tracking down electrical issues is a very tedious and expensive venture.

 But it pales in comparison to what happens when Rats decide to make your engine bay their home.